-- E. Accessory Building/Structure Height.
+E. Accessory Building/Structure Height.

-- No detached accessory building in R 1, R 2, RT, RM 1, RM 2, and OS 1 Districts shall exceed the height of the principal building.
+1. No detached accessory building in R 1, R 2, RT, RM 1, RM 2, and OS 1 Districts shall exceed the allowable height of the principal buildings in the Zoning District.
 P-1 is limited to one story or fourteen (14) feet.
-If the goal of the city is to be more open to Accessory Dwelling Units to increase housing density, this entire subsection should be deleted because it restricts single-story houses from having garage with a dwelling unit above.

-- F. Gazebos in Front Yards.
+F. Gazebos in Front Yards.